smart-data-models/dataModel.UnmannedAerialVehicle/UnmannedAerialVehicleTMSFlightMessage/doc/spec_ZH.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     observedAt:
-      description: 'Indicates the date/time of the UAVFlightMessage record.'
+      description: Indicates the date/time of the UAVFlightMessage record
       format: date-time
       type: string
       x-ngsi:
         type: Property
     originatedByUnmannedAutonomousVehicle:
       description: 'A logical indicator of source of the message.
-True indicates it is the UAV itself, false indicates that it is a different source, a listening station software application or a different UAV.'
+True indicates it is the UAV itself, false indicates that it is a different source, a listening station software application or a different UAV'
       type: boolean
       x-ngsi:
         type: Property
     originator:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Refers to a third party UAV instance or other entity (e.g. listening station) that reported the information in the case the message was not directly originated by the UAV.'
           x-ngsi:
+            type: Property
+      description: Refers to a third party UAV instance or other entity (e.g. listening station) that reported the information in the case the message was not directly originated by the UAV
+      x-ngsi:
         type: Relationship
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *unmannedaerialvehicletmsflightmessage_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri